-Below is the total star rating for each device and summaries of our reviews to help you pick the right one for your lifestyle.
+Below is the overall star rating for all the devices we've reviewed, along with summaries of our reviews to help you pick the right one for your lifestyle.

 Basis Carbon Steel Edition (Full Review): 16 of 20 stars

 The Basis Band, Carbon Steel Edition is an activity tracker that's marketed to help busy people incorporate fitness into their every day lives.
 Basis is designed like a watch, and a distinguishing feature of the device is that it includes a heart rate monitor.
 Users earn points for each "habit" or goal they complete, which provides motivation to continue using the device.
 The Carbon Steel sports a sleek look and a soft strap.
 However, the device is rather bulky, and occasionally got stuck in clothes.
 And although you don't need to put the device into sleep mode, we found that it made errors in determining when you are asleep.
 BUY the Basis Carbon Steel Edition >>>

 Withings Pulse O2(Full Review): 14 of 20 stars